WilliamBergamin/recipes/docs/index.md

-# Welcome to recipes
+# Welcome

 This is a simple project to catalogue some recipes

 ## purpose

-it is mainly used for personal purposes but anyone is welcom to check it out and try some recipes out.
+This project was intended for personal use but anyone is welcome to check it out and try some recipes.